CHANGING THE NARRATIVE AROUND HEALING?

 We believe in transparency and open communication.
 Here you will find answers to common questions about our mission, our process, and the therapies we help fund.
 If you have a question that isn't answered here, please don't hesitate to contact us.

-Is the treatment safe?
+Is the program safe?
 Your safety is of utmost importance to us, and to our partners.
 Our partners have a comprehensive screening process that ensures anyone joining is of proper physical and mental health.
-Around the clock supervision is provided by doctors and nurses who have access to on-site medical equipment should an emergency situation take place.
+Around the clock supervision is provided by qualified doctors and nurses who have access to on-site medical equipment should an emergency situation take place.

 What do donations go toward?
 Your donations help Project Life Spark provide access to psychedelic therapy for PTSD for military veterans and first responders.
-It also allows us to help fund research into psychedelic therapies and provide advocacy for these medicines.
+It also allows us to help fund research into psychedelic assisted therapies and provide advocacy for these medicines.

 What is Ibogaine?
 Ibogaine is a powerful psychoactive compound derived from the Tabernanthe iboga shrub, which is native to West Africa.
 In its natural form, iboga has been used for centuries by indigenous groups in initiatory rituals.
 The extracted chemical, ibogaine, was utilized in France for over three decades as both an antidepressant and a stimulant until the mid-1960s.
 Since then, Western medical practitioners have primarily employed ibogaine as a treatment for addiction, particularly opioid dependency.
 Early research indicates that ibogaine therapy may help reduce addiction severity, alleviate opioid withdrawal symptoms, and diminish the compulsive cravings for various substances.

-What are the risks of Ibogaine therapy?
+What are the risks of Ibogaine?
 The main adverse effects of ibogaine include cardiovascular complications, ataxia, nausea, and vomiting, as well as psychological effects such as auditory and visual hallucinations, revisiting traumatic memories, and experiencing acute fear, distress, or guilt.
 For these reasons, ibogaine therapy should always be conducted under strict medical supervision.

 What is 5-MeO-DMT?
 5-MeO-DMT (5-Methoxy-N,N-Dimethyltryptamine) is a powerful, naturally occurring psychoactive compound found in several plant species and in the venom of the Bufo alvarius toad, also known as the Sonoran Desert toad.
 It is classified as a psychedelic tryptamine and is structurally related to DMT (dimethyltryptamine), but it produces distinct effects.
 Unlike traditional psychedelics, 5-MeO-DMT is known for its rapid onset and intense, short-lasting experiences, often described as highly immersive and transcendent.
 The effects of 5-MeO-DMT typically include altered states of consciousness, dissolution of the ego, and profound feelings of unity, interconnectedness, or spiritual awakening.
 Physically, users may experience changes in heart rate, blood pressure, and mild nausea.
 These experiences are sometimes referred to as "non-dual awareness" or "mystical states" and are considered therapeutic by many who have used the substance in a controlled setting.
 In therapeutic contexts, 5-MeO-DMT is being explored for its potential to treat conditions like PTSD, depression, and anxiety.
 It is thought to work by activating serotonin receptors in the brain, particularly the 5-HT1A and 5-HT2A receptors, which play key roles in mood and perception.
 Clinical research is still in the early stages, but anecdotal reports and preliminary studies suggest it may help individuals process trauma, overcome emotional blocks, and gain new perspectives on their lives.
 Currently, 5-MeO-DMT is not approved for medical use in most countries, including Canada, but it is being studied internationally as part of the growing interest in psychedelic-assisted therapies.

-What is Post Traumatic Stress Injury (PTSI)?
-Post-Traumatic Stress Injury (PTSI) is a mental health condition that develops in some individuals after they experience or witness a traumatic event.
+What is Post Traumatic Stress Injury (PTSD)?
+Post-Traumatic Stress Disorder (PTSD) is a mental health condition that develops in some individuals after they experience or witness a traumatic event.
 These events may include combat, natural disasters, accidents, assault, or other situations that involve intense fear, helplessness, or horror.
 PTSI is characterized by a range of symptoms that can significantly disrupt daily life, including intrusive memories, flashbacks, nightmares, and severe emotional or physical reactions to reminders of the trauma.
 Individuals with PTSI often experience avoidance behaviors, such as steering clear of places, people, or activities that remind them of the event, as well as negative changes in mood and cognition, like persistent feelings of guilt, shame, or detachment from others.
 Hyperarousal symptoms, including irritability, difficulty sleeping, and being constantly on edge, are also common.
 PTSI can profoundly impact relationships, work, and overall quality of life.
 While it can occur in anyone, veterans, first responders, and survivors of severe trauma are particularly vulnerable.
 Effective treatments typically involve psychotherapy, such as Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR), and sometimes medications.
 Emerging therapies, like psychedelic-assisted treatment, are also showing promise in addressing the root causes of PTSI and providing relief for those who have not responded to conventional approaches.

 SETTING INTENTIONS

-Setting intentions is a foundational practice in psychedelic therapy, as it helps individuals clarify their goals, align their mindset, and create a framework for the experience.
+Setting intentions is a foundational practice in psychedelic assisted therapy, as it helps individuals clarify their goals, align their mindset, and create a framework for the experience.
 Unlike specific objectives or outcomes, intentions are guiding principles that reflect one's hopes, values, or areas of focus during the therapeutic journey.

 You might ask yourself why setting intentions is important.
 It is important because intentions will help to give you focus and clarity, and help to prepare yourself emotionally for your journey.
 When you are paired with your coach from our partner organizations, they will be able to help you with these steps.